ndanilo8/ModelRocketComputer/README.md

 Nevertheless, this code is Flight-Ready!

-Used an Arduino Nano V3
+Used an Arduino Nano V3,
-MPU6050 (IMU)
+MPU6050 (IMU),
 BMP085 (Barometric Sensor)